731 Lexington Avenue: Tenants

 Although the building was originally planned to be entirely residential, Bloomberg L.P. negotiated a deal with Vornado Realty Trust to lease 700000 sqft of office space at the base of the tower.
 STUDIOS Architecture did the design, which includes rows of uniform desks for approximately 4,000 employees and a large central atrium known as "the Link" that overlooks the courtyard.
 Paul Goldberger, in the August 6, 2007, issue of The New Yorker magazine, lauded the Bloomberg offices as "a newsroom truly designed for the electronic age ... a dazzling work environment tucked inside a refined but conventional skyscraper."
 By 2011, Bloomberg L.P. added another 200000 sqft of office space at 731 Lexington Avenue and announced plans to expand to an additional 400000 sqft in the former Philip Morris building at 120 Park Avenue.
 Bloomberg pays Alexander's, the owner of the building, $105 million in annual rent.

 The PBS commentary series Charlie Rose was formerly produced at 731 Lexington Avenue.
-Bloomberg Television also has its flagship studio in the building.
+Bloomberg Television also has its flagship studios in the building.

-Retail tenants include The Home Depot, H&M, and The Container Store.
+Retail tenants included The Home Depot, H&M, and The Container Store.
 Sirio Maccioni's Le Cirque restaurant moved to the building from The New York Palace Hotel in 2006, but vacated in 2018.

 Residential tenants included Beyoncé, former NBC Nightly News anchor Brian Williams, and Bobby Abreu.
 Johnny Damon sold his unit for $8 million in 2010.
 Tina Knowles sold her unit for $5.6 million in 2011.
 Jack Welch purchased a unit in the building for $6.4 million and Jeffrey Immelt paid just over $4 million for a unit.
-Hedge fund manager Steven A. Cohen's unit is listed for sale for $67.5 million.
+Hedge fund manager Steven A. Cohen's unit was listed for sale for $67.5 million in 2017.
 Joseph Betesh, co-owner of hip hop clothing outlet Dr. Jay's, owned an apartment in the building from 2005 to 2013, which is now owned by VFT Investments.